 What makes these cats stand out above the other cat breeds is that they feature a trait known as polydactylism, meaning they have more than the normal number of toes.

 The Scottish Fold looks somewhat like an owl because of its unique feature, ears that fold forward.

 The Scottish Fold was created from breeding an array of cat breeds including American Shorthairs, Burmese, Exotics and Persians.

 The Singapura cat breed hails from Singapore and developed as a breed in the U.S. during the 1970’s.

 These cats are the smallest cat breed, weighing an average of 5-7 pounds

-The Singapura cat breed are known to be curious, intelligent and playful.
+The Singapura cat breed is known to be curious, intelligent, and playful.

 The Sokoke cat breed originated from Kenya in Africa.

 These cats somewhat resemble cheetahs with their wild cat appearance, but they are indeed domestic.

 They are known for their unique features, including blotched tabby coat pattern, almond-shaped eyes and stiff tail.